One-On-One With Akshay Kumar On His Latest Film "Pad Man"

 Matthew Currie: Does a film like this, which is about a serious issue but adopts a comedic tone, have a unique power to draw awareness and effect change?

 Akshay Kumar: The audience spends their hard-earned money and comes to the theatre for a good time.
-So at the end of the day, the idea is to entertain and if we can achieve that without being preachy and at the same time manage to educate about the pressing issues of this country then it’s a double whammy.
+So at the end of the day, the idea is to entertain and if we can achieve that without being preachy and at the same time manage to educate about the pressing issues of this country, then it’s a double whammy.
 So it’s a sincere attempt from our side; the rest we leave to the audiences.

 MC: One of the parts of the film that is getting the most buzz involves your character wearing a sanitary napkin.
 What was it like filming that, and in your mind, can that image alone, of having a superstar male actor wear a pad, work to de-stigmatize this taboo?

-AK: I was aware of this scene [before filming] and I’m not going to lie even a bit apprehensive, but that apprehension lasted for precisely 30 seconds.
+AK: I was aware of this scene [before filming] and I’m not going to lie, even a bit apprehensive, but that apprehension lasted for precisely 30 seconds.
 When I was looking at the pink panty and had to wear the pad, I had that fear but then I was OK.

 MC: Your wife wrote the book and is a producer on the film.
 How did you first come aboard and what was it like collaborating with her on this?

 AK: My wife actually first wrote a column on menstrual hygiene which got extremely positive feedback.
 And so she dug deeper into the subject and stumbled upon the amazing story of the real Pad Man, Arunachalam Muruganantham.
 After quite a bit of chasing, she managed to track him down in England and convinced him to let us make a film on his amazing journey.
-I was onboard even before the film went into scripting, that’s how sold I was with the concept.
+I was on board even before the film went into scripting, that’s how sold I was with the concept.

 Collaborating with Tina was like being at home.
 I knew her vision like the back of my hand before I even stepped foot on set.
 Living with the creator of the film really helps you get into character, because for once, my home life was all about my role and the film, so I got to spend months researching the story as if it was my own . . .